elixir-cldr/cldr/guides/1_getting_started.md

 Note that Elixir can't determine dependencies based upon configuration so when you make changes to your `Cldr` configuration a forced recompilation is required in order for the changes to take affect.
 To recompile:

     iex> mix deps.compile ex_cldr --force

+**Any addon packages will also require compilation if the configuration changes.**

 `Cldr` pre-computes a lot of the CLDR specification and compiles them into functions to provide better runtime performance.
 Needing to recompile the dependency after a configuration change comes as a result of that.